Finding a Better Sweetener

-The biggest challenge and driving force was finding a more natural replacement for the refined sugar used in almost all chocolate, including high-end and organic chocolates.
+The biggest challenge and driving force was finding a more natural replacement for the refined sugar used in almost all chocolate, including high-end and organic chocolates (remember, organic does not mean unrefined).
 I had already made the switch to whole, unrefined cane sugar in my cooking and baking, and wondered if I could use it in chocolate as well.
 To test my idea, I bought a small chocolate grinding machine and started experimenting.
 The answer was clear: absolutely.

 Adding whole cane sugar to a batch of dark chocolate.

 Whole cane sugar is easy to find in most sugarcane-growing countries, but it takes effort to track it down here in the United States, which grows some sugarcane but only makes refined sugars.
 For that reason, I source most of my whole cane sugar from Central America, the closest region producing it.

 The Benefits of Whole Cane Sugar